 After a walk through the castle, there was just one thing left to do.
 Grab a few photos of the famous red deer.
 They’re pretty easy to spot though you’re not going to get too close.
 I tried to get as close as I could before the entire herd turned their back on me and toddled off.

 I loved visiting Raby Castle and I’m glad they offer an annual pass.
-For the photographer in me it means I can visit in different seasons, different light to capture all sorts of scenes!
+For the photographer in me it means I can visit in different seasons with different light to capture all sorts of scenes!
 If you’re interested, these pictures were captured using my JPEG settings; Classic Chrome and Acros.